Paul Mason (journalist)

 Paul Mason (born 1960) is a British journalist.
 He writes a weekly column at The New European and monthly columns for Social Europe and Frankfurter Rundschau.
 He was Business Correspondent and then Economics Editor of the BBC Two television programme Newsnight from 2001, and Culture and Digital Editor of Channel 4 News from 2013, becoming the programme's Economics Editor in 2014.
 He left Channel 4 in 2016.
 He is the author of several books.

+In 2026, Mason was appointed an Honorary Senior Research Fellow at the University of Exeter's Centre for the Public Understanding of Defence and Security.

 Early life and education

 Mason was born in Leigh, Lancashire.
 One grandparent was a miner and another was a Lithuanian-Jewish violinist.

 Mason was educated at Thornleigh Salesian College in Bolton and graduated from the University of Sheffield with a degree in music and politics in 1981 and trained to be a music teacher at London University Institute of Education, after which he undertook postgraduate research into the music of the Second Viennese School at the University of Sheffield until 1984.

 Mason worked as a musician and lectured at Loughborough University.